HelianaTeixeira/WFD-TRaC-data-upto2022/README.md

 EQS:

-* BQE - From WISE2, EQS aggWB data was extracted, for all years available.
+* BQE - From WISE2, EQS aggWB data was extracted, for all years available, to macth WISE4 format (below).
+In addition, other aggregation levels were considered to match EQR available info (see below).

 * BQE - From WISE4, only WB aggregated EQS data (i.e., categories, not EQR) was available for the 1st and 2nd reporting cycle years 2010 and 2016.